The Great Dictator: United States box office performance

 Chaplin's film was released nine months after Hollywood's first parody of Hitler, the short subject You Nazty Spy! by the Three Stooges, which premiered in January 1940.
 Chaplin had been planning his feature-length work for years, and began filming in September 1939.
 Hitler had been previously allegorically pilloried in the 1933 German film The Testament of Dr. Mabuse, by Fritz Lang.

 The film was well received in the United States at the time of its release and was popular with the American public.
 For example, Bosley Crowther of The New York Times called the film "a truly superb accomplishment by a truly great artist" and "perhaps the most significant film ever produced."
 The film was also popular in the United Kingdom, drawing 9 million to the cinemas, despite Chaplin's fears that wartime audiences would dislike a comedy about a dictator.
 The film earned theater rentals of $3.5 million from the U.S. and Canada and $5 million in total worldwide rentals.

-The film was banned in several Latin American countries, where there were active movements of Nazi sympathizers.
+International reception and censorship

 During the film's production, the National Government of Neville Chamberlain had announced that it would prohibit its showing in the UK in keeping with its policy of appeasement towards Germany.
 By the time the film was released, however, Britain was at war with Germany and the film was welcomed in part for its obvious propaganda value.
 In 1941, London's Prince of Wales Theatre screened its UK premiere.
 The film had been banned in many parts of Europe, and the theatre's owner, Alfred Esdaile, was apparently fined for showing it.
+The film was also banned in several Latin American countries, where there were active movements of Nazi sympathizers.

 When the film was released in France in 1945, it became the most popular film of the year, with admissions of 8,360,048.
 The film was voted at No. 24 on the list of "100 Greatest Films" by the prominent French magazine Cahiers du cinéma in 2008.
 In 2010, The Guardian considered it the 22nd-best comedy film of all time.
 The film was voted at No. 16 on the list of The 100 greatest comedies of all time by a poll of 253 film critics from 52 countries conducted by the BBC in 2017.